The Caring Programmer's Manifesto

 Programming gives us a huge advantage that we don’t have in natural sciences like physics — we understand it all the way down, because we built all of it.
 You can always go one level deeper and read the code, all the way down to the CPU instructions.
 This is a very valuable thing to take advantage of.
 Yet so often, people seem to be afraid to dig deeper, as if they’re reaching deep into the computer and are about to break something.
 Stack Overflow is filled with answers claiming that X or Y library can’t be beaten because it’s doing something magical under the hood, and we shouldn’t touch it.
 This is the wrong mindset.
 Celebrate popping the hood to have a look inside.
 It’s just code all the way down.
 Well, at least until you get to the electrons.

-- Understand the lower-level technologies you are building your work on.
+- Understand the lower-level technologies you are building

 Where to start